RobertL31/fuddly/docs/source/knowledge.rst

   the hardware, and so on) in your project file (refer to :ref:`kn:adding`);

-- and to leverage this knowledge in relevant fuddly subsystems or in user-defined scenarios, disruptors, ... (refer to :ref:`kn:leverage`).
-For instance, fuzzing a :class:`fuddly.framework.value_types.Filename` typed-node with the disruptor tTYPE will adapt the generated data relative to the OS, Language, and so on if this information is available.
+- and to leverage this knowledge in relevant fuddly subsystems or in user-defined scenarios, operators, ... (refer to :ref:`kn:leverage`).
+For instance, fuzzing a :class:`fuddly.framework.value_types.Filename` typed-node with the operator tTYPE will adapt the generated data relative to the OS, Language, and so on if this information is available.